 T. Schneider, A. Stuart, J.-L. Wu

-Accepted by Transactions of Mathematics and its Applications
+Transactions of Mathematics and Its Applications 5 (1), tnab003

 Although the governing equations of many systems, when derived from first principles, may be viewed as known, it is often too expensive to numerically simulate all the interactions they describe.
 Therefore researchers often seek simpler descriptions that describe complex phenomena without numerically resolving all the interacting components.